South Africa mourns late Zulu King Goodwill Zwelithini | DW | 18.03.2021

 The longest serving Zulu monarch in history was reportedly buried in a private ceremony early Thursday.

-South Africa's President Cyril Ramaphosa paid tribute on Thursday to the The late Zulu King Goodwill Zwelithini, who reigned for more than five decades.
+South Africa's President Cyril Ramaphosa paid tribute on Thursday tothe late Zulu King Goodwill Zwelithini, who reigned for more than five decades.

 Zwelithini was buried early Thursday as the Zulu nation mourned their longest serving monarch, local media reported.